 To configure an encrypted connection at startup of MySQL Shell, use the following command options:

---ssl-mode: This option specifies the security state of the connection to the server.
+--ssl-mode: This option specifies the desired security state of the connection to the server.

 --ssl-ca=: The path to a file in PEM format that contains a list of trusted SSL Certificate Authorities.